niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## IP

+- [ ] time is still weird
+- [ ] add error aggregators to see what domains are failing the most, at what level
+	1. [x] sanitize url in
+	2. [ ] chart
+	3. [ ] table in code block?
+- [ ] do get logs files for the last 5 incidents

+## Planned

 - [ ] 1. [ ] self hosted github runner
 	2. [ ] self hosted mongodb database setup
 	3. [ ] replication once I get a pi5 or sth
-- [ ] time is still weird
 - [ ] add readme pictures

-## Planned

 - [ ] round robin multiple proxies?
 	https://brightdata.com/pricing/proxy-network/residential-proxies
 	its 4$ per gb, either block image rendering on normal requests to prevent extra network consumption to make this feasable bc rn it does like a gb of data per day
 	1. [x] add container statistics to collect how much network I/O the container uses
-- [ ] add verbose per item per item for sending pictures of failovers
-- [ ] 1. get logs is useless since it doesnt record the data unless it fails
-	2. it would be waay too many reads and writes to the DB, so that wouldnt be really anygood
-	3. maybe add it to an S3 bucket or sth but thats just waay too overly complicated
-		1. if i do do this i can send in the error images and html files as S3 urls
-	4. maybe ill do this once i get a mac mini that has an actual ssd in it
 - [ ] bug: best buy also sometimes behaves very weird
 - [ ] K8 for centralization of logs deployment
 - [ ] i think were done for now